 The supervisor is responsible for establishing working hours and processing timesheets.

-- If an hourly employee is working less than 20 hours per week s/he cannot work more than 900 hours per fiscal year and, in addition, if the employee is working 20 hours or more, s/he cannot work more than four (4) months.
+- If an hourly employee is working less than 20 hours per week they cannot work more than 900 hours per fiscal year and, in addition, if the employee is working 20 hours or more, they cannot work more than four (4) months.

 - Guidelines in #1 applies to hourly employees working in combined assignments.
 The employee’s supervisor should inquire as to whether the employee is working for more than one department and, if so, the supervisor should contact the other supervisor to discuss the employee’s work schedule and hours.